Baryonic Imprints on DM Halos: Population Statistics from Dwarf Galaxies to Galaxy Clusters: Kllr Statistics of TNG Halo Populations

 \subsection{NFW Concentration, \texorpdfstring{$\ctwohc$}{c200c}}

-For halos in dynamical equilibrium, the concentration and dark matter velocity dispersion will be coupled through the gravitational potential.
+For haloes in dynamical equilibrium, the concentration and dark matter velocity dispersion will be coupled through the gravitational potential.
 Indeed, we show in \S\ref{sec:explain_scatter} below that these two properties are strongly correlated at fixed halo mass, especially at MW-scales and lower which tend to be dynamically older and therefore closer to equilibrium.

 The top two panels of Figure~\ref{fig:c200c_summary} show the mean $\ctwohc - \Mtwohc$ relation.
 Once again, features from the inclusion of baryons are evident; the FP mean relations are either higher or lower than the DMO ones depending on the halo mass-scale.
-The inclusion of baryons undergoing dissipation tends to increase the DM density in the halo core through adiabatic contraction \citep[\eg][]{Blumenthal1986AdiabaticContraction, Gnedin2004AdiabaticContraction}, and the strength of this effect can depend on the baryon assembly history \citep{Abadi2010ShapesBaryons, ForouharMoreno2021BaryonsConcentrationEagle}.
+The inclusion of baryons undergoing dissipation tends to increase the DM density in the halo core through adiabatic contraction \citep[\eg][]{Blumenthal1986AdiabaticContraction, Gnedin2004AdiabaticContraction}, and the strength of this effect can depend on the baryon assembly history \citep{Abadi2010ShapesBaryons, Tissera2010BaryonImprints, Pedrosa2010BaryonImprints, Artale2019BaryonImprints, ForouharMoreno2021BaryonsConcentrationEagle}.
 Since the efficiency of dissipative processes peaks near MW masses, the concentration in the FP runs is boosted at that scale.
 However, competing feedback processes, from SN at lower masses and SMBHs at higher masses, disperse baryons out of the core and into the outer halo, thus decreasing the DM concentration at these mass scales.
-Above $\sim 10^{14.0}\msol$, the shift in mean concentration is very small.
+Above $\sim 10^{14}\msol$, the shift in mean concentration is very small.

-This effect has been shown previously for cluster-scale halos \citep{Duffy2010BaryonDmProfileDensity, Cui2016NiftyBaryonsHaloProperties}, MW-scale halos \citep{ForouharMoreno2021BaryonsConcentrationEagle} and for dwarf galaxy-scale halos \citep{Wetzel2016DwarfGals, Wheeler2019FIREdwarfs}.
+This effect has been shown previously for cluster-scale haloes \citep{Duffy2010BaryonDmProfileDensity, Cui2016NiftyBaryonsHaloProperties}, MW-scale haloes \citep{Pedrosa2010BaryonImprints, Artale2019BaryonImprints, ForouharMoreno2021BaryonsConcentrationEagle} and for dwarf galaxy-scale haloes \citep{Wetzel2016DwarfGals, Wheeler2019FIREdwarfs}.
 The impact of SMBHs underlies the strongest feature we see --- the steeper drop in $\ctwohc$ (compared to DMO runs) at $\Mtwohc = 10^{12} \msol$, which is the average halo mass-scale where the SMBHs kinetic feedback mode is activated and thus proceeds to drive the DM distribution into a less-concentrated profile.

 Previously, \citet[see their Figure 5]{Lovell2018ConcentrationBaryonImprints} and \citet[see their Figure 6]{Beltz-Mohrmann2021BaryonImpactTNG} used the TNG100/300 runs to study baryonic imprints on \textit{proxies} of $\ctwohc$.
 Both works show mass-dependent, baryon-induced deviations consistent with those shown in Figure~\ref{fig:c200c_summary}, but \citet{Beltz-Mohrmann2021BaryonImpactTNG} still concluded that the property relation was insensitive to baryons.
 This is because their methodology --- which was to fit a simple power-law to the averages computed in mass bins, and then compare log-linear slopes across runs --- is a zeroth-order comparison and is thus insensitive to the ``wiggle''-type deviations detailed in this work.